aaronkollasch/photomanager/README.md

 ```shell
 ./photomanager.py verify --db db.json --destination /path/to/destination
 ```
+If the photos are stored on an SSD or RAID array, use `--storage-type SSD` or `--storage-type RAID` and multiple files will be verified in parallel.

 ## Usage instructions
 Use the `--help` argument to see instructions for each command